 The Bose NC 700’s microphone is outfitted with an adaptive mic system made up of eight microphones that work together to significantly improve phone calls even when in a crowded place.
 On the other hand, XM4s only have five.

-This is a tough call between the two, as it comes down to personal preference.
+Sound quality is a tough call between the two, as it comes down to personal preference.

 The reason I have been so loyal to the Bose brand is that no matter what product they made, the sound signature remained the same across the board.
 They are a premium brand that never disappoints.